 If you are wondering what is the liquid filled inside the pressure gauge is, it is called glycerine or silicone oil.
 It is important to replace or refill the pressure gauge oil when removed or if the oil has been drained because of a leak.

-What are the advantages of oil filled pressure gauge?
+What are the advantages of oil oil-filled pressure gauge?
 Below are some of the reasons why we need to maintain the oil-filled pressure gauge:

-- Oil filled pressure gauges are more protected from harsh environmental factors and moisture or water condensations.
-Some pressure gauge mechanical parts get stuck from dust and corrosion build-up resulting in wrong readings, or worst, damage.
+- Oil-filled pressure gauges are more protected from harsh environmental factors and moisture or water condensations.
+Some pressure gauge mechanical parts get stuck from dust and corrosion build-up resulting in wrong readings, or worse, damage.

 - Glycerine Oil-filled pressure gauges are also protected from strong vibrations.
-Strong vibrations have an effect on the mechanical components.
+Strong vibrations affect the mechanical components.
 Some needles are getting removed or broken because of these strong vibrations.

 - Since the liquid-filled pressure gauge can resist strong vibration, the displayed readings of the needle are more stable, making it easy to read, thus, increasing the accuracy of the pressure gauge.